Webinars are one of the most widespread marketing tools today, used virtually (no pun intended) in every niche.

 You can stream live for up to 8 hours on Facebook with no limit on how many people can watch and comment on your live video.
-However, since it’s a social media platform, there will be plenty of distraction for your attendees which normally results in less commitment and a shorter attention span.
+However, since it’s a social media platform, there will be plenty of distractions for your attendees, which normally results in less commitment and a shorter attention span.

 YouTube will also feature other videos and ads all over your content which are very distracting for the viewer.
 Since ads are tailored according to the user’s interests, there’s a great chance they will be about your competitors, which can make you lose your new potential clients to them.

-Zoom is more popularly known as a video meeting platform but they offer plenty of options for webinars of all sizes as well.
-You can use Zoom for free with up to 100 participants on your call if it doesn’t run longer than 40 minutes.
+Zoom is more popularly known as a video meeting platform, but they offer plenty of options for webinars of all sizes as well.
+You can use Zoom to host a free webinar with up to 100 participants on your call if it doesn’t run longer than 40 minutes.
 This option is ideal for short 30-minute webinars for a limited number of attendees.

 If you’re aiming for something bigger, you can also consider their paid plan dedicated to webinars.
 It starts from $642 a year for 500 attendees and includes unlimited webinar sessions for up to 30 hours (which is more than you’ll ever need).

 You can add custom branding to your calls and live stream them on third-party platforms such as Facebook or YouTube to reach more people.
 You can also monetize your webinars with paid registration and export the list of contacts who signed up for your webinar.

 Zoom lets you make recordings of your live webinars which make it easy for you to add automated evergreen webinars to your website.
 Perfect if you want to sell your programs while you sleep!

 The downside of Zoom is that you, your leads, and your clients will need to download the Zoom app in order to attend your live-streaming events.
 If your aim is to make things as friction-free as possible for your leads, it may not be the most practical option for you.